omarallouz/JCnet/README.md

 *to be updated*

 ![JCnet](/assets/Figure-2.jpg)
-The basic code structure was adopted from the following [source](https://www.nitrc.org/projects/flexconn/) (https://arxiv.org/abs/1803.09172) with several notable changes.
-We have created two tailored scripts for brain parechymal extraction and lesion segmentation training.
+The basic code skeleton was adopted from the following [source](https://www.nitrc.org/projects/flexconn/) (https://arxiv.org/abs/1803.09172) with several notable changes.
+We have created two tailored scripts for PML brain parechymal extraction and lesion segmentation training.
 We have also introduced several improvements in training/validation split which is now undertaken at the atlas level to remove patch sampling overlap effects, included support for Tensorboard logging, and generation of training/validation accuracy and loss graphs automatically at the end of model training.
-For the testing implementation, we fixed a previous bug with image padding, added a new 4D image padding function, and replaced the 'slice-by-slice' format previously used, with a new method to generate model predictions on unseen images using a moving 3D window, equal to the training 3D patch size, serially across the entire image volume to allow higher resolution images to fit into available GPU memory.
+For the testing implementation, we fixed a previous bug with image padding, added a new 4D image padding function, and replaced the 'slice-by-slice' format previously used, with a new method to generate model predictions on unseen images using a moving 3D window applied serially across the entire image volume to allow higher resolution images to fit into available GPU memory.
 In addition, the method now offers support for 3 different trainable network acrchitechures:
 1. [3D Unet](https://arxiv.org/abs/1606.06650)
 2. [Feature pyramid network-ResNet50 (with bottleneck ResNet modules)](https://arxiv.org/abs/1612.03144)
 3. [Panoptic feature pyramid network-ResNet50 (with preactivated ResNet modules)](https://arxiv.org/abs/1901.02446)